You could call Lake Arlington “Lake Instant.” In 1957 the recipe for Lake Instant was simple: Just add water. A lot of

 Fun-in-the-Sun opened in 1962.

 As the year 1957 ended Star-Telegram writer C. L. Richhart detailed how the heavy spring rains had replenished area lakes.
 Richhart pointed out that without area lakes to hold all that water, 1957 could have been one of the worst flood years in the state’s history.

-Sixty-three years after ground was broken for Lake Arlington—Lake Instant—the lake today is a reminder of the spring rains that ended the worst drought in recorded Texas history.
+Sixty-six years after ground was broken for Lake Instant, the lake today is a reminder of the spring rains that ended the worst drought in recorded Texas history.